Nihilantropy/Nihilantropy/README.md

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=nihilantropy&theme=dracula&show_icons=true)

-It's been **one year**!
-What an exiting journey, and i keep feeling it... that urge to **learn**.
+It's been one year!
+What an exciting journey, and I keep feeling it... that urge to learn.
 New challenges, new skills, new horizons!
-With the **42 Common core** coming to an end the exitement grows for what is about to come 🔥!
+With the 42 Common Core coming to an end, the excitement grows for what is about to come 🔥!

 ## 🚀 What I Do